-The fund has no legal personality in Switzerland.
+The investment fund does not have legal personality in Switzerland.
 It is not subject to tax on income or capital.

-The Swiss federal withholding tax deducted from the fund's domestic income can be reclaimed in full for the fund by the fund management company.
+The Swiss federal withholding tax deducted from the investment funds' domestic income can be reclaimed in full by the fund management company.

-Income and capital gains realized outside Switzerland may be subject to the relevant withholding tax deductions imposed by the country of investment.
-Insofar as is possible, these taxes will be reclaimed by the fund management company on behalf of investors resident in Switzerland under the terms of double taxation treaties or other such agreements.
+Income and capital gains realised outside Switzerland may be subject to the relevant withholding tax deductions imposed by the country of investment.
+Insofar as is possible, these taxes will be reclaimed by the fund management company on behalf of investors domiciled in Switzerland under the terms of double taxation treaties or other such agreements.

-Distributions of income made by the fund to investors domiciled in Switzerland are subject to Swiss federal withholding tax (source tax) at 35%.
-Any capital gains paid on a separate coupon are not subject to withholding tax.
+Distributions of income made by the investment fund to investors domiciled in Switzerland are subject to Swiss federal withholding tax (source tax) at 35%.